 Truly human-centered organizations perceive their customers not as wallets, but as humans whose problems must be solved.
 Those companies provide care and value to make the world a better place for living.
 Such an attitude inspires their employees and customers so, at the end of the day, the companies get needed funds and support to scale up their impact.

 4. Truth: Features instead of solutions

-Usually, the banking software is fully overlooked by the IT department.
+Usually, the core banking software is fully overlooked by the IT department.
 And it is no secret that people who work there are very technical.
 Empathy for IT professionals might seem like an unnecessary trait, maybe even a burden.
 But, empathy is the core of creating a product that provides solutions for clients’ problems and pains.
 Often, the IT professionals, whilst great at solving complex programming issues, can't imagine what the user scenarios will be, what is the usage context and how it impacts customer service.